Obama uses Hawaiian proverb to call for protection of Pacific Islands

 - Oops!Something went wrong.Please try again later.

-During a United Nations Climate Change Conference session on the Pacific Islands, former President Barack Obama recited a Hawaiian proverb to stress the importance of uniting countries to mitigate the effects of climate change.
+During a U.N.
+Climate Change Conference session on the Pacific Islands, former President Barack Obama recited a Hawaiian proverb to stress the importance of uniting countries to mitigate the effects of climate change.

 “There’s an old Hawaiian proverb, ‘Pupukahi I Holomua.’
 That’s roughly translated into ‘unite to move forward,’” he said Monday.